4ename/webdisplays/README.md

 # WebDisplays for Minecraft 1.12.2
 This is the WebDisplays mod for Minecraft 1.12.2.
-Even though the source code is public, it is not an "open source" project.
+Even though the source code is public, it is not not an "open source" project.
 Read the "LICENSE" file for more informations.

 ### Wiki
 * The Wiki that details all blocks/items can be found on my website https://montoyo.net/wdwiki/